 So for those who have two jobs, they will have to choose which one to associate with their LinkedIn profile.
 They can also focus on one of the jobs—particularly the one which is more likely to get leverage on the platform.

 Consider your target audience when selecting a job to focus on for your LinkedIn profile.

 The headline of any LinkedIn profile should include only one position.
 This is perhaps the most important piece of real estate on the website.
 The headline shows up in a lot of places, so it needs to properly describe what you do.
 For businesses, it should reflect the brand and what the company is all about.

 The headline needs to be as clear as possible so that it doesn’t confuse people with information about two completely different jobs.
 If you have sources of side income, you would not want to mention those.
 Only focus on the main job for your LinkedIn profile so that when people read the headline, they instantly know whether or not they can work with you.

 The Risk of Having Two Profiles

 For “dual hat users” it is important to select one occupation and brand for their profile in order to focus all LinkedIn public activities according to that occupation.
-Once you have made your , and the discussions organically lead to it, you can mention your second job.
+Once you have made your connections with your potential leads, and the discussions organically lead to it, you can mention your second job.